 Sustainability

 We appreciate when companies go the extra mile toward creating more sustainability built products, and the most common practice in the hiking pant world is the use of recycled fabrics.
-Many of the picks above are made with at least some recycled content, including designs like the Prana Stretch Zion II (95% recycled nylon) and Outdoor Research Ferrosi (46% recycled material).
-Other measures to look out for include certification to the Fair Trade standard, bluesign-approved materials, and PFC-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
+Many of the picks above are made with at least some recycled content, including designs like the Outdoor Research Ferrosi (46% recycled material).
+Other measures to look out for include certification to the Fair Trade standard, bluesign-approved materials, and PFAS-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
 Leading brands of the sustainability movement include Patagonia, REI Co-op, and Prana, although most of the companies above have started incorporating at least some of these practices into production.

 Hiking Pants vs. Hiking Shorts